 When you and your committee determine you are ready for the formal presentation of the proposal, you must complete and submit a Dissertation Proposal (D-1) Scheduling form that can be obtained in the College of Education Office of Graduate Education.
 This includes reserving a room for your defense, which can be done in the College's Dean's office.
-You must secure the signatures of your committee and submit the D1 Scheduling Form to the Office of Graduate Education who will then secure the signature of the department chair and place the form in your file.
+You must secure the signatures of your committee and submit the D1 Scheduling Form to the Office of Graduate Education (gradstudies@wsu.edu) who will then secure the signature of the department chair and place the form in your file.
 Non-Pullman students should work with their campus advisors to facilitate this process.

 The formal dissertation proposal consists of a presentation in a colloquium that is open to the public.
 The presentation includes the opportunity for questions from your committee members and others in the audience.
 Immediately following the colloquium, your doctoral committee will meet to recommend approval or disapproval of the D1 on the Dissertation (D1) Proposal Approval Form.
-The committee will indicate one of the following decisions on the Dissertation Proposal Approval Form (D-1): (a) approve as presented; (b) approve, subject to revisions as specified by the committee; (c) approve, subject to revisions as specified by the committee; and (d) approval denied.
-Approval or disapproval of the dissertation proposal is documented by committee members' signatures on the D-1 form.
+The committee will indicate one of the following decisions on the Dissertation Proposal Approval Form (D-1): (a) approve as presented; (b) approve, subject to revisions as specified by the committee; (c) approve, subject to revisions as specified and subject to further review and approval by the committee; and (d) approval denied.
+Approval or disapproval of the dissertation proposal is documented by committee members' signatures on the D-1 form and submitted to the Office of Graduate Education (gradstudies@wsu.edu).